cgiosy/cgiosy.github.io/README.md

   - Configurable via `SiteConfig.js`
 - Tags
   - Separate page for posts under each tag
-- Categories
-  - Separate page for posts under each category
 - [Disqus](https://disqus.com/) support
   - Notifications about new disqus comments
 - `/static/` and content folders are available to use with [gatsby-image](https://www.gatsbyjs.org/docs/gatsby-image/) out of the box for optimized image generation